-10 Best Places To See Leaves Change In The U.S. Now That It's Finally Fall
+10 Best Places To See Fall Foliage In The U.S.

 Fall is the amazing season of adorable boots, high school football games, and, of course, pumpkin spice everything.
 But it’s also the season of changing leaves — you might be living in one of the best places to see fall foliage, and not even realize how lucky you are.
 Not everyone gets to experience four seasons, after all.

 I live in southern California, where our seasons consist of summer, or slightly-less-hot-summer with some rain on occasion (fat chance of that right now, though, given this drought).
 But I was lucky enough to grow up in a place that yielded all four seasons — hot summers, cold winters, and mild falls and springs.
 There’s something really magical about watching the leaves on the trees in your yard change from green to yellow, orange, and red, right?
 And there are few things more satisfying than walking to school or work or the bar, and stomping on crunchy, fallen leaves.

 If you’re a big fall foliage aficionado, or you happen to live in a place that doesn’t really work for leaf watching, you could always plan a weekend getaway before the holiday craziness to enjoy the miracle of nature.
 Here are 10 places that are a must see for leaf lovers.

 If you can’t make it out of the city to upstate New York, you can always watch the leaves change in Central Park.
 There really is nothing quite like Central Park in fall — at least according to Wayne Newton.
 Late October is the best time to enjoy the city-centric fall foliage.

 2. Manchester, Vermont

 Really, you could go anywhere in Vermont to see incredible fall foliage, but Manchester is a good stopping point.
 Since the state is full of prime leaf peaking spots, you could plan a few good road trips to see all that Vermont has to offer during its peak time in early October.